Last updated on November 27th, 2024

 TogglePrimary Languages Used In Unreal Engine

-So, what coding languages does Unreal Engine use?
+So, what language does Unreal Engine use?
 Well, the versatile gaming platform uses two primary languages – C++ for high-performance, and Blueprints for visual scripting.
 Each serves different purposes while offering flexibility to programmers and non-programmers.

 Let us explore the programming languages in details: